Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity

 where $J(q)$ is the translational Jacobian at configuration $q$, and $s_1\dots s_n$ are eigenvalues of matrix $J(q)J^T(q)$.
 Under PP mode, the modular manipulator can only move linearly up and down, so its reachable set is a line with zero manipulability.
 BP and BB modes has similar reachable set and manipulability distribution in obstacle-free environment, and has a larger volume in comparison to the workspace of PP and PB modes.
 In general, mode transformation makes only a minor improvement when moving in a free space.

 The advantages of mode transformation becomes evident in the presence of obstacles.
 Prismatic mode allows PBT joints to shrink its dimensions, enhancing flexibility in compact environments, while bending mode enables the end-effector to navigate around obstacles, offering greater dexterity in clustered scenarios.
 Since no general quantitative measure for collision-free dexterity exists, a qualitative analysis is provided.

-Figure \ref{fig:reachable}D illustrates performance in a narrow tunnel.
-The BB mode results in a split, disconnected workspace, limiting the end-effector’s ability to transition between zones.
-In contrast, the BP mode creates a connected workspace, demonstrating greater flexibility in confined spaces.
-Figure \ref{fig:reachable}E highlights performance in clustered environments.
-The BP mode cannot reach beyond an obstacle, whereas the BB mode achieves a significant collision-free workspace, demonstrating superior dexterity.
-The UR5 has a smaller reach on the other side, showcasing the bending mode’s dexterity for navigating obstacles in cluttered scenarios.
+Figure \ref{fig:reachable}C shows performance in a narrow tunnel.
+BB mode creates a split workspace, limiting transitions, while BP mode maintains connectivity for better flexibility.
+The UR5, despite a similar size, twists excessively and has the most fragmented workspace.
+Figure \ref{fig:reachable}D illustrates performance in clustered environments.
+BP mode cannot reach beyond obstacles, while BB mode achieves a larger collision-free workspace, demonstrating superior dexterity.
+The UR5 has a smaller reach on the other side comparing to the BB mode.

 Fig. \ref{fig:reachable}E demonstrates the capability of PBT joints to extend a robot's workspace in a compact environment.
 The PBT joint allows manipulation in a cavity area whose opening is opposite to the robot's base.
 The robot end-effector is unable to enter the cavity area without the assistance of a PBT joint.